Bricktech2000/Notes/notes/normal distribution.md

 > - **`$ G^1 x | dd x {2 . .2} ~ 95-100`**
 > - **`$ G^1 x | dd x {3 . .3} ~ 99 7-1000`**

-offsetting a [[normal distribution]] upward or downward may not have much of an effect in the middle of the distribution but can have a huge impact at the tails of the distribution &mdash; <https://youtu.be/h02w5E7FGlY?t=948>
+offsetting a [[normal distribution]] upward or downward may not have much of an effect in the middle of the distribution but can have a huge impact at the tails of the distribution --- <https://youtu.be/h02w5E7FGlY?t=948>

 > **example**
 >